Top Gear 3000: Gameplay

 The game has two distinct modes of gameplay, with Championship being the most expansive.
 Cars are limited by the range of their fuel, and of the condition of their frame; players gain fuel by driving over the red Recharge strips, and repair their car's structural integrity by driving over the blue Repair strips.

 Championship

 In Championship mode, one or two players can play, or one player can play with the screen split between their own view and that of an AI opponent.
 Players start off with identical cars and may change the color, name, speed units (MPH or km/h), and the button layout.
 Unlike in previous Top Gear games with a few pre-generated layouts, players may adjust any function to any button desired.

 Each race contains a pack of twenty cars, with eighteen or nineteen named AI opponents.
-After races are won, players then spend earned credits replacing the engine, gearbox, tires, armor, boost, and adding "weapons" capability.
+After races are won, players then spend earned credits replacing the engine, gearbox, tyres, armour, boost, and adding "weapons" capability.
 The AI opponents do not purchase upgrades, but grow steadily faster throughout the championship.
 Bonuses of various quantities may be placed on the track as spherical icons, or awarded for certain driver activities after the end of each race as secret bonuses.
+There are ostensibly five secret bonuses, but Secret Bonus B was not fully implemented and cannot be awarded.